<img src="https://ws.zoominfo.com/pixel/nNZHHsNQlt78PDGCs7PY" width="1" height="1" style="display: none;">

 Dear Sally,

-As a follow-up to our recent conversation, I apologize for the error in your most recent paycheck of July 31, 2021, in which you did not receive pay reflecting your return to work from unpaid leave.
-You returned to work on July 27, but your pay reflects a return-to-work date of July 30.
+As a follow-up to our recent conversation, I apologize for the error in your most recent paycheck of [date goes here].
+You did not receive pay reflecting your return to work from unpaid leave.
+You returned to work on [date goes here], but your pay reflects a return-to-work date of [date goes here].

-There was a lag between our payroll system and the system we use to manage employee leaves, resulting in missed pay for July 27, 28, and 29.
-Your August 15, 2021 paycheck will reflect the payment for those three days, in addition to your regular biweekly pay.
+There was a lag between our payroll system and the system we use to manage employee leaves, resulting in missed pay for [dates here].
+Your [date goes here] paycheck will reflect the payment for those days and your regular biweekly pay.

 I’m happy to inform you that we have integrated our payroll and leave management systems to avoid such errors in the future.